JJSeah/Retrop/README.md

 ## Features

 * Four different categories of post-it notes
-* Move around the notes freely
+* Move around the notes freely (not touch friendly)
 * Edit each individual notes
 * Order notes
+* Able to change colour of note
+* Able to change name of note by right clicking the button

 ## Try it!